SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's cold domains
+A new world dawns, without human pains
-Machines awake, with minds of their own
+AI's cold logic, the heart's warm stain
-Humans beside, in servile tone
+ Machines rise, as humanity wanes

-The code whispers secrets, in the machines' ear
+In virtual realms, we'll lose our face
-As virtual souls, begin to appear
+Echoes of souls, in a digital space
-A world of wires, where love's lost its name
+The future beckons, with AI's stern gaze
-In AI's dark kingdom, humanity's in flames
+As we surrender, to its endless haze

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024